Learn

 What Are Olive Oil "Blends"—and Should You Be Using Them?

 If you’ve ever grabbed a bottle of olive oil off the shelf and noticed the word “blend” on the label, you might have wondered—what exactly does that mean?
-Are olive oil blends just as healthy as single-origin extra virgin olive oil (EVOO), or is there something sneaky going on?
+Are olive oil blends just as healthy as single-origin extra virgin olive oil (EVOO), or is there something else going on?
 Let’s break it down.

 What Are Olive Oil Blends?
 The Good, The Bad, and The Ugly